Mimetis/UniversityDevoxx/README.md

 ## Step 03 : Call to a service

+We make a service in the `/src/app/room.component.ts`.
+After this step, we will migrate the function service in a real service :)

 We need to import `Rx` framework to be able to use the `Observable` :

 ```javascript